 Federal law currently imposes estate and gift taxes (referred to collectively as “transfer taxes”) on donative transfers, including lifetime gifts and transfers taking effect at death.
 The United States has levied estate taxes since 1916.
-Federal law has imposed gift taxes continuously since enactment of the Revenue Act of 1932.
+Federal law has imposed gift taxes continuously since the enactment of the Revenue Act of 1932.
 The following discussion describes some features of federal estate and gift tax law and estate planning.
-The discussion provides information about computation of the gift tax and estate tax as well as information about the applicable exclusion amount, the marital deduction, portability and the use of credit shelter trusts.
+The discussion provides information about the computation of the gift tax and estate tax as well as information about the applicable exclusion amount, the marital deduction, portability, and the use of credit shelter trusts.

 The federal gift tax is applicable only to transfers of assets made by individuals during their lifetimes.
 The federal gift tax consequences of an individual’s transfers are determined on an annual basis.
 When an individual makes gifts in a particular year, a gift tax may be assessed only on the portion treated as taxable gifts.
-Under federal law, the amount of an individual’s taxable gifts in any year is equal to the total amount of gifts made by him or her during the year less applicable deductions.
+Under federal law, the amount of an individual’s taxable gifts in any year is equal to the total amount of gifts made by him or her during the year’s less applicable deductions.
 For example, a gift to a charity is normally deductible.
 In addition, gifts that qualify for an exclusion, such as the annual exclusion, are not counted in computing the total amount of gifts made by a person during a year.

-Base for Computing Gift Tax
+The Base for Computing Gift Tax

 Due to the large basic exclusion amount, discussed below, most individuals will not be required to pay federal gift tax.
-When gift tax is payable on a person’s taxable gifts in any year, computation of the gift tax requires taking into account all of the taxable gifts that the person has made in his or her lifetime up until the end of that year.
-The gift tax imposed on a person’s taxable gifts made in a year is equal to (1) the gift tax that would be imposed on all of the gifts made by the person in that year and all prior years during his or her lifetime less (2) the gift tax that would be imposed on gifts made by him or her in prior years.
+When gift tax is payable on a person’s taxable gifts in any year, computation of the gift tax requires taking into account all of the taxable gifts that the person has made in his or her life up until the end of that year.
+The gift tax imposed on a person’s taxable gifts made in a year is equal to, firstly, the gift tax that would be imposed on all of the gifts made by the person in that year and all prior years during his or her lifetime less, and secondly, the gift tax that would be imposed on gifts made by him or her in prior years.
 In other words, the gift tax assessed on a person’s taxable gifts in any year is determined first by computing the gift tax payable on the cumulative amount of taxable gifts made up to the end of that year and then by subtracting from that amount the gift tax payable on gifts made in prior years.

-Base for Computing Estate Tax
+The Base for Computing Estate Tax